abrilquinterog/abrilquinterog/README.md

  I am a junior front-end developer with an architectural design background graduated from Laboratoria 💛

 - 🎨 I'm really passionate about designing and building user interfaces that are useful and make people happy
-- 👩🏻‍💻 I’m currently learning SASS
+- 👩🏻‍💻 I’m currently learning SASS and UX/UI basics
 - 🏅 I'm always looking for ways to improve my work and myself as a person
 - 🐶 When I'm not coding I'm playing with my little buddy Mila
+- 🌍 Accesibility advocate, let's make the world a better place for everyone

 ## Tech Stack :art:
 <div>